(All fields required)

 is interested in outcome measurement and clinical effectiveness in cerebral palsy.
 Her research address the outcomes of various interventions in cerebral palsy including robotic gait training and electrical stimulation as well as the best methods to measure function and quality of life.

-Assistant Professor, Division of Pediatric Physical Medicine and Rehabilitation
+Attending Physician, Pediatric Rehabilitation, Division of Physical Medicine and Rehabilitation

 Cerebral palsy; epidemiology; evidence-based practice

 She joined the faculty at Cincinnati in 2000 and contributes to the training and education of residents and fellows.
-Presently, she is involved in developing a comprehensive CP program and serves as its Research Director.
+Presently, she is involved in leading a comprehensive cerebral palsy program and serves as the director of the CP clinic.
 She has received career development awards from the NIH and CPIRF.
 Her research projects have included studies of therapy and pharmaceutical interventions for CP and work to evaluate and understand outcome measurement tools.

 Dr. Vargus-Adams serves on the editorial board of Physical and Occupational Therapy in Pediatrics and the medical advisory board of Reaching for the Stars, a national parent advocacy group for cerebral palsy.
-She is also on the boards of directors of the American Academy for Cerebral Palsy and Developmental Medicine and United Cerebral Palsy of Greater Cincinnati.
+She is active in leadership roles with the American Academy for Cerebral Palsy and Developmental Medicine and serves on the board of Stepping Stones (incorporating United Cerebral Palsy of Greater Cincinnati) locally.